ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 ##Using Castle Windsor Instead of Autofac

+Unless otherwise noted, everything works as shown in the getting starting section above.

 1. Install the Nuget packages ProjectExtensions.Azure.ServiceBus.Core and ProjectExtensions.Azure.ServiceBus.IOC.CastleWindsor instead of ProjectExtensions.Azure.ServiceBus
 2. Use this initialization code at the beginning of your method or in your BootStrapper.
 You will need a couple of using declarations: